-Bright spots or ‘positive deviants’ are coral reefs found to be performing better than expected given the adverse conditions they are being exposed to.
+Bright spots, or ‘positive deviants’, are coral reefs found to be performing better than expected given the adverse conditions they are being exposed to.

-“This type of bright spots approach has been used in social science fields such as human development and even business to uncover strategies that work in a context of widespread failure,” Prof Cinner said.
+“This type of bright spots approach has been used in social science fields such as human development and even business to uncover strategies that work in a context of widespread failure,” Prof Cinner says.

 “We injected this idea at a time when coral reefs are facing multiple threats on various scales.
 A lot of news about coral reefs is very dire and disappointing, so it’s nice to have this positive news about these places that are doing better than expected.”